danbikle/herokuspy/README.md

 # herokuspy

-This repository, herokuspy, is under construction.

-It should contain more software when I present it to the Python Meetup 2016-01-18:
+I present this repository, herokuspy, to the Python Meetup 2016-01-18:

 http://www.meetup.com/BayPIGgies/events/227481217

-Until then, herokuspy is under construction.

 The herokuspy repository depends on the pyspy repository.